sharynneazhar/mws-restaurant-stage-2/README.md

 ---
 #### _Three Stage Course Material Project - Restaurant Reviews_

-## Project Overview: Stage 2
+## Project Overview: Stage 3

-You will build on your project from Restaurant Reviews: Stage 1 by adding offline indexing with IndexedDB and achieving a set of site performance targets as audited with Google Lighthouse.
+You will build on your project from Restaurant Reviews: Stage 2 by adding the capability to add reviews to the system and mark restaurants as favorites.
+Updates are deferred while the application is offline until a connection is re-established.

 ## Getting Started